 - GPU: Intel HD 3000 or newer

-While it didn't single-handedly revive the genre, it is a fun tale that is nowhere near as frustrating as most of the early 90s adventures, most of which are best viewed through a pair of rose-tinted nostalgia specs.
+It didn't exactly and single-handedly revive the genre.
+However, it’s still a fun tale that is nowhere near as frustrating as most of the early 90s exploits, most of which are best viewed through a pair of rose-tinted nostalgia specs.
 From a distance.

 You play as both male and female characters, skipping between chapters in their respective stories to make sure the narrative doesn't get stale.
-We're steering clear of spoilers, so we'll leave it at that.
+We're steering clear of spoilers, so we'll let you uncover it on your own.

 14. Half-Life 2

 - GPU: DX 8.1 compatible card

 You might head straight for 2D games when you think of title that'll work with pretty modest hardware.
 However, some once-fancy 3D games work very well with non-gaming laptops.
 Valve's Source engine is especially good at working with less powerful GPUs, making classics like Half-life 2 play delightfully on modern integrated graphics hardware.

 If you're not up for a thinking person's FPS like Half-Life 2, you might want to check out fantastic first-person puzzler Portal 2 instead.
 It is also based on the Source engine.
 Portal 2 takes the portal gun from Half-Life 2, which makes teleporting holes in walls, and makes a whole game out of it.
 It’s possibly one of the best games of all time, actually, and of course, of course among the best laptop games ever.